william-spongberg/COMP30019-Project-2/GDD.md

 ## Levels and World Design ##

 ### Game World ###

-The game world is represented in 3D from the main character’s perspective.
-There will be two levels, the player will find themselves in the first after entering the Admin's tower, and the second level will be reached by a mysterious elevatorsthat will spawn at the end of the first level.
+The world of Into The Abyss will be expressed as a 3D environment, viewed from the main character’s perspective.
+There will be two levels, the player will find themselves in the first after entering the Admin's tower, and the second level will be reached by a mysterious elevator that will spawn at the end of the first level.
 The player navigates for the most part blindly through a dark, jumbled and confusing world, only reaching their destination when a new elevator is found.
 These elevators spawn near the player when all enemies for that level are defeated.
 There is no map for the player to use, and the only guidance that is given comes from small blinking lights that guide the player to the next elevator.

 The first level will be procedurally and infinitely generated using Perlin noise to allow for a sensibly structured yet random and confusing environment, and infinite chaos within the infinite world.